 Get the best of both worlds: a specialty in forensics or cyber security, and a bachelor’s degree that prepares you for work beyond the forensic laboratory.

-La Roche College offers four unique programs that were developed in consultation with industry experts, including chemists and biologists from local laboratories, the FBI Forensic Laboratories, the Pittsburgh Cybercrime Taskforce and Carnegie Mellon University’s CERT Division of Software Engineering Institute.
+La Roche University offers four unique programs that were developed in consultation with industry experts, including chemists and biologists from local laboratories, the FBI Forensic Laboratories, the Pittsburgh Cybercrime Taskforce and Carnegie Mellon University’s CERT Division of Software Engineering Institute.

 Biology with Forensics